Brianw83002/CpscGroupProj/Readme.md

 # CPSC 323 - PROJECT 1
 **Project Description:** In this project, you will build a Lexical Analyzer that reads a .txt file containing code snippets and tokenizes the input while removing unnecessary elements like whitespace and comments.
-The program should classify lexemes intotokens(keywords, operators, identifiers, separators, literals) and output them in a structured format.
+The program should classify lexemes into tokens (keywords, operators, identifiers, separators, literals) and output them in a structured format.

 **Objective:** Develop a lexical analysis tool that simulates the first phase of a compiler.
 Understand how tokenization and pattern recognition work in programming languages.
 Learn to handle comments and whitespace efficiently.